-The most exciting features coming to Windows 11
+The most exciting features in Windows 11

 Microsoft's new OS features native Android apps, direct Teams integration, and more